SBrouck/real-estate-dashboard/README.md

 During my internship as a Real Estate Investment Analyst at **Mantu**, I was responsible for automating the data extraction and analysis of a €200M real estate portfolio.
 The goal was to centralize operational and financial indicators in a single, dynamic dashboard to support efficient portfolio management.

-While the original project was developed in Power BI, this public version recreates part of the logic and analytics in **Python and Streamlit**, to demonstrate my ability to:
+While the original project was developed in Power BI, this public version recreates part of the logic and analytics in **Python and Streamlit**,to:

 - Automate financial and operational reporting
 - Perform data analysis across multiple dimensions (KPI, filters, visualizations)
 - Package and deploy a complete data product independently

-This project is designed to be relevant for roles such as **Business Analyst**, **Data Analyst**, **Data Scientist**, or **Data Engineer**, and showcases my technical versatility in building end-to-end data solutions.
+This project is designed to be relevant for any type of Real Estate Portfolio and showcases my passion in building end-to-end data solutions.

 ---